stefwong/flowstacks/README.md

 --FlowStacks

 Features:
---1.Search multiple StackExchange / StackOverflow Q&A by popularity or recency.
+--1.Search multiple StackExchange / StackOverflow Q&A by upvotes or relevance

 Functions:
---See more answers faster, all at once.
+--See more answers faster

 Goals:
---Scan for more answers, faster
---Identify and solve programming problems with more agility
+--Identify and solve programming problems with more fluidity & agility

 Wireframes:
 --Desktop